Home

 This butterfly garden plan will bring many butterflies to your garden.
 The perennials are hardy to zone 3 or 4 and do well in my Minnesota garden.

-If you live in a warmer climate, Butterfly Bush (zone 5) could replace the Joe Pye Weed.
+If you live in a warmer climate, Butterfly Bushes (zone 5) could replace the Joe Pye Weed.

-There are Butterfly Host and Nectar Plants included in this garden.
+There are Butterfly Host and Nectar Plants included in this butterfly garden plan.
 Butterflies will come and feed at the nectar flowers and lay eggs on the host plants.

 Here are my favorite varieties of these plants: